afnleaf/AllenIversonChess/README.md

 # AllenIversonChess
-Chess game.
+Simple chess game with board visualization.
 No enpassant or 3 move stalemate.

 ## AI Bot
 - Nega Max Alpha Beta Pruning
 - Evaluating on piece score and positional matrix.

-- Depth of 3
+### Configuration
+Can be found in `config.py`.

+- **CHECKMATE**: score related to checkmate, keep this as a very high number
+- **STALEMATE**: keep this at 0
+- **DEPTH**: 3 is a good default, anything above will be pretty slow to unusable.
+Try 2 for speed or 4 for fun.
+- **POSITIONAL_SCORE_FACTOR**: How much weight is assigned to piece position.
+- **TIMELIMIT**: default is 30, that goes well with depth of 3, which can occassionaly go beyond 30 seconds.

 ## How to play
 - Choose option: